-Apart from legal issues, other responsibilities of in-house lawyers increasingly include company secretarial, risk, compliance and regulatory functions.
+Apart from legal issues, the role of an in-house lawyer is very dynamic with in-house lawyers often responsible for company secretarial, risk, compliance and regulatory functions.

-Often in-house lawyers will have prior law firm experience.
-Graduate positions are relatively rare.
+Often in-house lawyers will have prior law firm experience, with few graduate positions on the market.

 The in-house legal role may be state-based, country-wide or even regional e.g. Australia and New Zealand or Asia Pacific.
+Working in-house is often more varied, ad hoc and challenging and will require a commercially focused approach due to the direct involvement with the business.